josephmontes/VAA/README.md

 #### NOTES
 - 32 player seasons, 18 different pitchers
 - Players on there multiple times: Gerrit Cole, Jacob deGrom, Trevor May, Edwin Diaz, Cristian Javier, Tyler Mahle, Michael Kopech, George Kirby, Phil Bickford, Joe Ryan, Freddy Peralta, Bailey Ober
-- Of the 18 pitchers, only 3 pitchers ended up throwing their 4-Seam Fastball ineffectively in a future qualifying season (Pagan, Doolittle, Kopech)
+- Of the 18 pitchers, only 3! pitchers ended up throwing their 4-Seam Fastball ineffectively in a future qualifying season (Pagan, Doolittle, Kopech)

 ##### PLAYER SPLOTLIGHTS
   - Emilio Pagan
-    - His 4-Seam Fastball was slightly above average at .361 in 2021, his good fastball percentage also dropped over 6%
+    - His 4-Seam Fastball was just slightly above average at .361 wOBA against in the 2021 season
+      - His 'good' 4-Seam Fastball rate also dropped below the 30% threshold, down over 6%, that season
-    - has not thrown a qualified amount of fastballs since, but in 2022 and in 2023 he has been
+    - He has not thrown a qualified amount of fastballs since 2021, but in 2022 and in 2023 his 4-Seam Fastball has been very effective
-      - also, it is worth noting that his good fastball rate increased back over 30% in the last 2 seasons too
+      - His 'good' 4-Seam Fastball rate increased back over 30% in the 2022 and 2023 seasons too

   - Sean Doolittle:
-    - threw 100 Fastballs following the 2019 season
+    - Only threw 100 4-Seam Fastballs in 2020, following the 2019 season
-    - in his age 34 season in 2021 he threw 702, according to the table below his effective 4-Seamer rate dropped over 6%
+    - In the next season, his age 34 season, he threw 702 4-Seam Fastballs, according to the table below his effective 4-Seamer rate dropped over 6% too
-    - the ones he threw that qualified as effective were in align with the average wOBA 285 with the inneffecitve ones were hit at 372
+      - The 4-Seam Fastballs that he threw that categorized as optimal were in align with the average wOBA .285 with the inneffecitve ones were hit at .372

   - Michael Kopech
-     - I want to highlight the fastball height for Michael Kopech in 2021 and 2022 when it was effective vs. 2023 when it has been ineffective
+     - I want to highlight the 4- Seam Fastball height for Michael Kopech in 2021 and 2022 when it was effective vs. 2023 when it has been ineffective

-     - As you can see, it is being thrown slightly out of the zone now which correlates with his large increase in BB% this year
+     - As you can see, it is being thrown slightly out of the zone now, which correlates with his large increase in BB% this year
-     - He throws his fastball over 60% of the time so it may be the case that he needs to incorporate another pitch to keep hitters somewhat on their toes
+     - He throws his fastball over 60% of the time too, so it may be the case that hitters are just sitting on it and he needs to incorporate another pitch to keep hitters honest
-   - Spencer Strider
-     - If you are like me and was wondering where Spencer Strider was on this list
-     - He throws it 28% of the time with it being extremely effective
-     - His bit of regression this year might be coming from the times that he does not throw this type of fastball as the wOBA value has balooned from .280 to .400
-     - I feel pretty confident to expect that will come back down
-     - If there is any other player you would like me to evaluate please feel free to email me (posted at bottom)

 #### Who else is throwing it ineffectively?
+- Pitcher seasons where their Rate was greater than or equal to 30% but their results were below average (above .350 wOBA against their 4-Seam Fastball)
+- These players could be viewed as potential progression candidates with regards to their 4-Seam Fastball
 - Pagan and Doolittle are not on this list because their rate dropped below 30% in the year where they were ineffective
-- These players could be viewed as potential progression candidates with regards to their 4-Seam Fastball
-  - 4 players on this list eventually got back below average wOBA in a following qualifiying season and have not went back above
-  - Trevor Bauer, Freddy Peralta, Andrew Heaney, Luis Castillo

 | game_year | player_name       | wOBA  | next_year_woba | rate |